Lupe Fuentes

-Zuleidy Piedrahita, known professionally as Lupe Fuentes or Little Lupe, is a Colombian house music producer, DJ, and former pornographic actress.
+Lupe Fuentes, also known as Little Lupe, is a Colombian house music producer, DJ, and former pornographic actress.

 Early life and adult film career

 Fuentes was born in Colombia and grew up in Madrid, Spain.
 She entered the adult film industry in 2007, after launching her own amateur website.
 She initially shot her scenes in Spain, but later moved to the United States.

 In 2009, federal agents arrested a man in Puerto Rico on suspicion of possessing child pornography that included Fuentes.
-At trial, a pediatrician testified that Lupe was underage based on her appearance.
-Lawyers for the defense subpoenaed Fuentes to show her passport, proving that she was 19 years old at the time of production.
+During the trial, a pediatrician testified, using the Tanner scale, that Fuentes appeared to be underage.
+The defense subpoenaed Fuentes to present her passport, which confirmed that she was 19 years old at the time of production.

 Musical career

 Fuentes began her music career in 2010.
 Her music is influenced by her Latin roots and the house music she heard in the streets and the nightclubs in Spain.
 In 2012, Fuentes became the lead singer of The Ex-Girlfriends, a pop group.
 They released two singles: "We Are The Party" released on 6 November 2012 and "Whatchya Looking At?" released on 18 March 2013.
-The singles were aggressively promoted through social media and with pop-up ads, which contributed to the YouTube view count by automatically loading the videos for each song getting very successful.
+The singles were aggressively promoted through social media and with pop-up ads, which inflated to the YouTube view count by automatically loading the videos for each song.